soasme/nim-markdown/docs/advance_usages.md

 # Advance Usages

+Note that Nim-markdown APIs are subject to change before v1.0.0.
+Examples on this document might not fully work til then.

 ## Customize Parsing

 Sometimes, you want to add new parsing rules.
 In this example, we'll implement a new block parser called `IncludeParser` that can dynamically include markdown document in another file.
 The rule applies to customized inline parsers.